SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Other/Interactive_automation_script.md

 uid: InteractiveAutomationScript
 ---

-# Interactive automation script
+# Interactive Automation script

-Available from DataMiner 10.4.9 onwards.
+Available from DataMiner 10.3.0 [CU18]/10.4.0 [CU6]/10.4.9 onwards.<!-- RN 39969 -->

+This component allows you to visualize any interactive Automation script within pages or panels of an low-code app.

 > [!NOTE]
-> This component is only available in Low Code Apps.
+> This component is only available in the Low-Code Apps module.
+It only works with interactive scripts.

-This component allows you to visualize any interactive automation script within a component.
-Allowing you to implement these scripts within pages and panels of any Low Code App.

-> [!IMPORTANT]
-> Only interactive scripts work in this component.

 ## Executing a script